speezepearson/speezepearson.github.io/index.md

 <img id="profile-picture" src="/resources/img/profile-picture.jpg" />

-I'm Spencer Pearson, a software-developer type who recently earned an MS from the University of Washington's Allen School's CS program.
+I'm Spencer Pearson, a programmer-type who's worked at Dropbox ever since earning his MS from the University of Washington's Allen School's CS program.
 Photo on the right.

-Everything on this page is up-to-date as of July 2, 2017.
+Everything on this page is up-to-date as of September 29, 2018.

 <div style="clear:both"></div>